 There are three pairs of turbinates that originate on the lateral walls of the nasal cavity inside the nose.
 When the inferior turbinates (the lowest pair) are enlarged due to a condition such as environmental allergies, they are a common cause of nasal obstruction.
 Reducing the size of the inferior turbinates improves nasal blockage because this creates more space for breathing through the nose.
-Inferior turbinate reduction can be accomplished with a variety of techniques; the most commonly used are submucous resection and radiofrequency reduction.
+Inferior turbinate reduction surgery can be accomplished with a variety of techniques; the most commonly used are submucous resection and radiofrequency reduction.
 When done in the operating room, these reduction procedures can be combined with a procedure called outfracture, in which the inferior turbinates are moved towards the side of the nose (opening up the space for breathing a little more) by breaking the thin bone that is inside the turbinate itself.

 What are different types of turbinate reduction procedures?